AgingInPlace.org keeps our resources free by working as an affiliate partner with some companies mentioned on our site.

 The monthly subscription cost is $29.95–$39.95, depending on the system.

-Our team awarded Medical Guardian a 9.57/10 overall rating based on essential features, functionality, special features, customer service, and the purchasing process.
+Our team awarded Medical Guardian a 9.57/10 overall rating based on essential and special features, functionality, customer service and the purchasing process.
+We also rated it the best medical alert system for an active lifestylebecause of its lightweight mobile devices and wide protection range for at-home systems.
 It was the second-highest scoring medical alert system on our list of the 11 brands we tested, following front-runner Bay Alarm Medical.

 No charge for cancellation and pro-rated refund